20th Century Animation: 2019–present: Disney era, renaming and closure of Blue Sky Studios

 On January 17, 2020, Disney dropped the "Fox" name from the two main film studio units acquired from 21st Century Fox—20th Century Fox and Fox Searchlight Pictures.
 Fox Animation took on its current name with its incorporation on January 28, 2020, to avoid confusion with Fox Corporation.

 On February 9, 2021, Disney announced that it was shutting down Blue Sky Studios in April 2021, the main unit of 20th Century Animation.
 It closed on April 10, 2021.
 After the closure of Blue Sky Studios, Robert Baird went on to co-found Annapurna Animation with Andrea Miloro the following year in December.

 On November 8, 2024, during D23 in Brazil, it was officially announced that the studio would return to produce theatrical films starting with Ice Age: Boiling Point slated for February 5, 2027.'

-In April 2025, the studio announced Predator: Killer of Killers its first adult animated feature film slated for a June 6, 2025 release on Hulu.
+In April 2025, the studio announced Predator: Killer of Killers its first adult animated feature film not to be based on an animated sitcom slated for a June 6, 2025 release on Hulu.
 That same month, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
-As a result, 20th Century Animation will relocate to the Walt Disney Studios in Burbank.
+As a result, 20th Century Animation relocated to the Walt Disney Studios in Burbank.

+In September, 2025, the studio confirmed that The New Simpsons Movie was slated for September 3, 2027.